ModuPhi/hackathon/replit.md

 - Smooth 200ms animations on value changes
 - Responsive: 4-column on desktop, 2x2 grid on mobile

-**Nonprofit Selection uses Kiva-style card design:**
+**Dashboard Layout (top to bottom):**
+1. Balance Cards section with portfolio summary
+2. Effects Board for choosing educational flows
+3. Nonprofit selection button
+4. Motivational section with heading "This is who you're playing for" and descriptive text framing crypto as a challenge
+5. Grid layout (3 columns on desktop):
+   - Left (1/3): Selected nonprofit card with photo, location, description
+   - Right (2/3): Donation Receipts table showing transaction history

+**Nonprofit Selection:**
+- Single-select design (1 nonprofit only, not multiple)
-- Multi-select up to 3 nonprofits with photos, locations, descriptions, and categories
+- Kiva-style card design with photos, locations, descriptions, and categories
+- Dialog shows "Choose a nonprofit to support" with selection interface
-- Selected nonprofits display as cards on the portfolio dashboard
+- Selected nonprofit displayed as card on dashboard
+- Button text changes to show selected nonprofit name
-- Effects are enabled once at least one nonprofit is selected
+- Effects are enabled once a nonprofit is selected

 ## User Preferences